 Most of the Anglican church buildings in England are listed buildings, that is to say, the local authorities concerned have listed them as being of architectural or historic interest.
 The consequence of the listing is that where a secular building is listed, it is necessary to obtain Listed Building Consent from the local planning authority before any alterations can be made.

-Click on the following links for the The Care of Churches and Ecclesiastical Jurisdiction Measure 1991 and the Faculty Jurisdiction Rules 2015.
+Click on the following links for the Ecclesiastical Jurisdiction and Care of Churches Measure 2018 and the Faculty Jurisdiction Rules 2015.
 The Measure and the Rules are Crown copyright and are linked in accordance with the terms of Crown Copyright Policy Guidance issued by HMSO.
 Printed copies of the Measure and the Rules can be obtained from:

 Detailed information on the faculty jurisdiction (including relevant regulation and guidance) is available from the Diocesan website.
 The DAC page has some outline information, and further useful documents including an introductory guide to the faculty application process, and a guide to faculty applications for larger projects.

 Completion of works authorised by Faculty